Spartan Resilience: The Business Edge15/11/2023

 Now this is where it gets ‘interesting’.
 Just as punctuation marks are a natural characteristic of a good sentence, so too events are like the punctuation marks in the long unending sentence that is your lifetime.
 Punctuation in the right place within a sentence allows the sentence to become meaningful.
 It’s in the space between the punctuation of life’s events that we ‘ascribe/create’ meaning.
 It’s not the actual event that gives you the deepest meaning.
 It’s in the space between the events in which you ‘create the time’ to ‘ascribe’ meaningfulness.

-It’s in that space/time that we consider, explore, understand, savour and thereby create our own ‘personal meaningfulness’.
+It’s in that space/time that we consider, explore, understand, savor and thereby create our own ‘personal meaningfulness’.
 This happens through a process of reflection and contemplation.
 The created meaningfulness that arises, which includes many subtle feelings, then informs our decision-making processes as to how and where we will use our attention and energy in what we call the future.

-But, and here is the big but, if we are addicted to the stimulation of events themselves and we are always looking to increase the speed and frequency of events (i.e. trying to cram more events into our consciousness) then we are reducing the space between events where we do our meaning creation.
-We also reduce our capacity to ‘see significance’ during the events themselves.
+But, and here is the big but, if we are addicted to the stimulation of events themselves and we are always looking to increase the speed and frequency of events (i.e. trying to cram more events into our consciousness) then we are reducing the space between events where we do our meaning creation. we also reduce our capacity to ‘see significance’ during the events themselves.
 We are just busy with the thrill of the event itself.
 It all results in the tendency to race across the surfaces of life, find less and less depth to our life, which then diminishes our sense of satisfaction and fulfillment in life.

 It’s as if we need to create ‘the time’, which in consciousness is the same as ‘the inner space’, to consider, reflect and contemplate, in order to create meaning and therefore a meaningful life.
 That’s why the exact meaning that you create of any event will always be unique to you.
 Otherwise we would all be clones.

-In essence, it’s not life’s events that give you meaning it’s what you do with those events within your consciousness, during and between the events, that generates meaningfulness.
+In essence, it’s not life’s events that give you meaning, it’s what you do with those events within your consciousness, during and between the events, that generates meaningfulness.
 The more addicted to the stimulation of events you become the less ‘inner space’ you have to ‘make meaning’ in your life.
 It’s as if you are trying to make your sentences out of just the punctuation marks, which would of course make a sentence meaningless!

-This is reflected in the collective superficialisation of so many areas of life that we see today.
+This is reflected in the collective superficialization of so many areas of life that we see today.
 Hence the loss of depth in so many areas of modern society.
 Hence the absence of meaningfulness in many peoples lives, perhaps most especially, the young!
 They have arrived and grow up in an already ‘event accelerated’ world.
 Hence the explosion in the number of people with some degree of ADD – attention deficit disorder – which shows up as an inability to sit quietly, reflect, contemplate, create and extract the ‘juice of meaningfulness’ from what has happened and is happening, and then use that juice to make future decisions about how we will create and live our life.

 Consciousness, time and meaningfulness are all inextricably linked.